"**** Plenty of laugh-aloud surprises yet concealing a sharp-edged poignancy too." Richard Stamp, Fringe Guru

 [image credit: Satoshi Date]

-Well, the first thing to say is that I am preparing to tour the country (parts of it, at least) with my show Stories About Love, Death & A Rabbit, which is going to be so much fun!
-I feel uncomfortable blowing my own trumpet - although I'm not sure what else this kind of web page is for and, actually, when it comes down to it, I do feel jolly proud of myself for putting together something that lasts a whole hour - but I will just say this: if you are interested in finding out more, please click your mouse where it says Stories About Love, Death & A Rabbit to the right of all this writing here and a little bit further up.
+Well, the first thing to say is that I am in the very midst of touring the country (parts of it, at least) with my show Stories About Love, Death & A Rabbit, which is turning out to be huge fun!
+I feel uncomfortable blowing my own trumpet - although I'm not sure what else this kind of internet page is for and, actually, when it comes down to it, I do feel jolly proud of myself for putting together something that lasts a whole hour - but I will just say this: if you are interested in finding out more, please click your mouse where it says Stories About Love, Death & A Rabbit to the right of all this writing here and a little bit further up.
 Somewhere near the top right of your computer screen, probably.
 And that's more or less all I need to say at this stage, I think.
-Here is a very basic version of the poster design that I am using, which I'm told will get bigger if you click your mouse on it:
+Here is a very small image of the poster that I am using to publicise my performances at the Edinburgh Fringe Festival.
+I'm told it will get bigger if you click your mouse on it:

 [image credit: Katherine Leedale]